Gender pay gap: Calculation

 The non-adjusted gender pay gap or gender wage gap is typically the median or mean average difference between the remuneration for all working men and women in the sample chosen.
 It is usually represented as either a percentage or a ratio of the "difference between average gross hourly [or annual] earnings of male and female employees as % of male gross earnings".

 Some countries use only the full-time working population for the calculation of national gender gaps.
 Others are based on a sample from the entire working population of a country (including part-time workers), in which case the full-time equivalent (FTE) is used to obtain the remuneration for an equal amount of paid hours worked.

 Non-governmental organizations apply the calculation to various samples.
 Some share how the calculation was performed and on which data set.
 The gender pay gap can, for example, be measured by ethnicity, by city, by job, or within a single organization.

-Adjusting for different causes

-Comparing salary "within, rather than across" data sets helps to focus on a specific factor, by controlling for other factors.
-For example, to eliminate the role of horizontal and vertical segregation in the gender pay gap, salary can be compared by gender within a specific job function.
-To eliminate transnational differences in the job market, measurements can focus on a single geographic area instead.

 Causes

-The non-adjusted gender pay gap is not itself a measure of discrimination.
-Rather, it combines differences in the average pay of women and men to serve as a barometer of comparison.
-Differences in pay are caused by occupational segregation (with more men in higher paid industries and women in lower paid industries), vertical segregation (fewer women in senior, and hence better paying positions), ineffective equal pay legislation, women's overall paid working hours, and barriers to entry into the labor market (such as education level and single parenting rate).

 Some variables that help explain the non-adjusted gender pay gap include economic activity, working time, and job tenure.
 Gender-specific factors, including gender differences in qualifications and discrimination, overall wage structure, and the differences in remuneration across industry sectors all influence the gender pay gap.